mwermelinger/jollity/md/manual.md

 ## Extract code
 The Jupyter interface allows us to save a notebook as a code file, but it will also include all the text, as comments.
+Jollity extracts the code only.
 ```py
 extract_code(nb, headings:bool=True) -> str
 ```